 You can click here to see a video of me talking about Hegel’s critique of Schelling’s theory of intuition at a 2021 session of the Vanderbilt Modern Philosophy group.
 Look below for further information on recent work and works in progress.

 Hegelian Intuitions – I propose a new way forward for mind-centered readings of Hegel’s theoretical philosophy that focuses on Hegel’s transformation of Kant’s theory of intuition.
 The manuscript expands on work begun in my dissertation project, “The Self-Exhibition of Reason: Hegel on Intuition and Logical Content.”
-The Introduction to the dissertation is available here and the abstract is just below.
+The Introduction to the dissertation is available here.

 Papers in Preparation: